pyranges/pyranges_1.x/docs/pyranger_cli.rst

      • The command line defines a pipeline of actions separated by " , " and starting with readers
      • The first reader loads the main PyRanges object
      • Every reader beyond the first *must* be named (e.g. b=read_bed b.bed)
-     • Methods are invoked on the main object; others can be provided as arguments, e.g. intersect b
+     • Methods are invoked on the main object; others can be provided as arguments, e.g. intersect_overlaps b
      • The result replaces the main object in the pipeline

 Readers